Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/vvv-config.yml.md

 These are repositories and packages VVV pulls in to provide additional services, such as PHPMyAdmin, TLS certificate authorities or MemcachedAdmin.

 [Additional versions of PHP](adding-a-new-site/changing-php-version.md) may also be added here.

+## vagrant-plugins

+This section is used for settings for the plugin supported by VVV, use as reference the config.yml file.